 - Healthy eating, biking and walking (Bloomington, Edina and Richfield)

-- Know your rights as a breastfeeding mom.
+- Know your rights as a worker who is pregnant or breastfeeding

-Looking for an internship, field experience and/or clinical placement?
+Looking for an internship, field experience or clinical placement?

-Before completing an application, read through the following guidelines:
+Before completing an application, please read the following guidelines:

 - A contract must be in place between the City of Bloomington and the college or university before a student can apply.
 Public Health has contracts with the following programs:

 - University of Minnesota, Nursing